Doctorate of Occupational Therapy

 Our curriculum emphasizes professional knowledge, assessment and interventions addressing occupational performance and participation, with emphasis on promoting health and wellness for all.
 Our faculty prizes scholarly and clinical growth, aspiring to create experiential learning opportunities that promote the development of critical, reflective occupational therapists who are engaged in innovative practice, leadership and research.

-Through the Occupational Therapy DOT program, you will prepare to take the national board certification (NBCOT) examination, which leads to employment as an occupational therapist, working with children, adults and seniors in educational, community and medical service areas.
+Temple’s Occupational Therapy OTD program is accredited by the Accreditation Council for Occupational Therapy Education.
+Through the program, you will prepare to take the national board certification (NBCOT) examination, which leads to employment as an occupational therapist, working with children, adults and seniors in educational, community and medical service areas.

-What sets apart our Occupational Therapy DOT program?
+What sets apart our Occupational Therapy OTD program?